 - 2.1 The requirement to undertake HRA of development plans was confirmed by the amendments to the "Habitats Regulations" published for England and Wales in July 2007 and updated in 2013.
 Therefore, when preparing its NDP, Allensmore Parish Council is required by law to carry out an assessment known as "Habitats Regulations Assessment".
 It is also a requirement in Regulation 32 schedule 2 of the Neighbourhood Planning Regulations 2012. - 2.2 Article 6(3) of the EU Habitats Directive provides that: Any plan or project not directly connected with or necessary to the management of the [European] site but likely to have a significant effect thereon, either individually or in combination with other plans or projects, shall be subject to appropriate assessment of its implications for the site in view of the site's conservation objectives.
 In the light of the conclusions of the assessment of the implications for the site and subject to the provisions of paragraph 4, the competent national authorities shall agree to the plan or project only after having ascertained that it will not adversely affect the integrity of the site concerned and, if appropriate, after having obtained the opinion of the general public. - 2.3 HRA is an impact-led assessment and refers to the assessment of the potential effects of a neighbourhood plan on one or more European sites, including Special Protection Areas (SPAs) and Special Areas of Conservation (SACs): - SPAs are classified under the European Council Directive 'on the conservation of wild birds' (79/409/EEC; 'Birds Directive') for the protection of wild birds and their habitats (including particularly rare and vulnerable species listed in Annex 1 of the Birds Directive, and migratory species). - SACs are designated under the Habitats Directive and target particular habitats (Annex 1) and/or species (Annex II) identified as being of European importance. - 2.4 For ease of reference during HRA, general practice has been that these three designations are collectively referred to as either Natura 2000 or European sites.
 This means that a Screening Assessment is carried out with regard to the Conservation Objectives of the European Sites and with reference to other plans or projects to identify if any significant effect is likely for any European Site. - 2.5 Herefordshire Council is aware of the recent judgment (People over Wind, Peter Sweetman vs Coillte).
 The Court of Justice of the European Union (CJEU) ruled that Article 6(3) of the Habitat Directive must be interpreted as meaning that mitigation measures should be assessed within the framework of an appropriate assessment and that is not permissible to take account of measures intended to avoid or reduce the harmful effects of the plan on a European site at the screening stage.
 The initial screening was undertaken in July 2017 and concluded that a full HRA would be required.
-Mitigation was not taken into account at this stage. - 2.6 The purpose of this HRA report is to detail the findings of the screening of the proposed minor changes to policies following the revisions after the Reg14 consultations.
-It will also take into account the implications of Sweetman and other recent cases.
+Mitigation was not taken into account at this stage. - 2.6 The Co-operation Mobilsation (The Dutch case) ruling will also have an impact on Herefordshire in the areas within the catchment of the River Lugg.
+This will be covered in section 4. - 2.6 The purpose of this HRA report is to detail the findings of the screening of the proposed minor changes to policies following the revisions after the Reg14 consultations.
+It will also take into account the implications of Sweetman and the Dutch Case on the NDP.